aaronbenjamin1/dispatchfirecomputersoftware/readme.md

-# Fire Computer Software (FCS)
+# Fire Computer Software - Dispatch(FCSD)

-The Fire Computer Software is an application made for real life fire departments.
-As of right now it's still in development and has yet to reach alpha stage.
-This application is meant to be state of the art and will provide dispatchers and firefighters with information quicker.
+The Fire Computer Software - Dispatch links together with [Fire Computer Software](https://github.com/aaronbenjamin1/firecomputersoftware) giving the dispatcher the ability to monitor firefighters and other rescue teams.

 ## Installation

-As of right now, it's not published so you're going to need Visual Studio to run it and test it.
+There's not much to test other than a little bit of the UI but if you want, go ahead and download the FCSDispatch.exe file to get a look.

 ## Dependencies